-When it comes to WordPress hosting, most bloggers and hosting review sites will recommend shared hosting and managed WordPress hosting solutions.
+Regarding WordPress hosting, most bloggers and review sites will recommend shared hosting and managed WordPress hosting solutions.
+However, with good knowledge of cloud hosting, you have a high-performance WordPress blog or website.

-Cloud computing and virtualization has taken the hosting world by storm.
-Getting a dedicated server became a self-service model, where you can create and destroy servers on your own will with pay per hour model.
-You don’t have to worry about any upfront cost.
 If you use the server for 4 hours, you will be billed only for 4 hours.
-The main advantage of this model is that you can have dev and staging servers of your website.
-You can start the servers when needed and stop it when not needed.
-So that you will be charged only when the server is running.
+The main advantage of this model is that you can have dev and staging servers for your website.
+In addition, you can start the servers and stop them when not required so that you will be charged only when the server is running.

-- The capacity of the server can be increased any time (CPU, Memory, and Storage).
+- The server’s capacity can be increased at any time (CPU, Memory, and Storage).

-- You can backup the entire server with all your data on day to day basis with very less cost.
-And each backup will be incremental, which means, you will be not be charged for every backup.
-Rather you will be charged for the amount of data you have.
+- You can back up the entire server with all your data on a daily basis at less cost.
+Each backup will be incremental, so you will not be charged for every backup.
+Instead, you will be charged for the amount of data you have.

-- You can also get managed database servers which are highly available and will have 100% uptime.
+- You can also get managed database servers that are highly available and will have 100% uptime.

-- Cheap cloud storage for saving your website files.
+- Cheap cloud storage for storing your website files.

-Once classic example for a cloud computing service is Amazon Web Services also known as AWS.
+One classic example of a cloud computing service is Amazon Web Services, AWS.
 It is the granddaddy of cloud computing.
 You can have a data center (Networking, Firewall, Servers, and Storage) of your own on AWS.

-The first thing you should understand when it comes to cloud WordPress hosting, it that, you will have to manage the installation, security and other configuration of WordPress on your own.
-So if you don’t have the understanding of Linux server configurations, it’s better to go for a managed WordPress hosting or hire a good freelancer for setup.
+The first thing you should understand when it comes to cloud WordPress hosting is that you will have to manage the installation, security, and other configurations of WordPress on your own.
+So if you don’t have an understanding of Linux server configurations, it’s better to go for managed WordPress hosting or hire a good freelancer for setup.

 Here are the benefits of hosting WordPress on the cloud.

-- You will have full control on the server.
+- You will have full control of the server.